solana-fm/docs/docs/intro.md

 # Introduction

-Welcome to **SolanaFM**.
+Welcome to **SolanaFM**!
-Explore our how-to guides and example codes using the SolanaFM API.
-SolanaFM is the only project to fully index the entire Solana Blockchain & provides easy access to Solana's blockchain and data.
+SolanaFM is the only project to fully index the entire Solana blockchain to provide easy access to Solana's blockchain and data.
+Explore our detailed guides and sample codes to start using the SolanaFM API right away.

 ## Getting to know Solana's Deep Infrastructure

+Being familiar with Solana's deep infrastructure would enhance your experience with SolanaFM.
 Solana's documentation can be found here (https://docs.solana.com/).

 ## What exactly is an Indexer?

 #### An indexer is a GUI-less application that:
 1. Fetches **raw** blockchain data from a fully synced node
 2. Processes the raw data into a **queryable** (such as GraphQL) format.
 3. Stores the queryable dataset into a database for **quick and easy access**.